 Oklahoma: Bob Stoops doesn't care about establishing a starter heading into summer 7-on-7 drills, but Blake Bell might have taken that out of his hands with a strong performance in the spring game.
 An endorsement from Landry Jones can't hurt.
 Bell showed this spring he's more than a BellDozer and made plays with his arm on Saturday, completing 14 of 23 passes for 214 yards and two scores.
 Stoops hasn't made an official designation, but Bell looks like he's distanced himself from his competition in Trevor Knight and Kendal Thompson.

 Oklahoma State: You can find folks anywhere making a case for Clint Chelf, J.W.
 Walsh or Wes Lunt, but Mike Gundy's opinion is the only one that matters.
-He says Oklahoma State's starter is Chelf, and Chelf is receiving most of the first-team reps this spring.
-It's not hard to see that changing, but for now, the job is Chelf's.
-The rising senior may have to do something to lose it.
+He says Oklahoma State's starter is Chelf, but after his latest comments on Wednesday, it's not hard to see that changing.
+He backed off earlier comments that Chelf had a hold on the position.
+"Whether one of them will redshirt, one of them will start, whether there will be a package for another one, I think all of those scenarios are still out there,” Gundy told reporters.
+"But I don’t know that we’ve really settled and made any decisions in any of those areas, because we can’t do that at this point."
+It sounds, though, like the rising senior may have to do something to lose it.

 TCU: Most assumed Casey Pachall's return to the team meant he'd step back in and reclaim his job.
 This spring, it hasn't been that easy.
 He may do exactly that this fall, but Gary Patterson says he's looked rusty after not throwing or lifting from October to January while receiving in-patient treatment for drug and alcohol addiction.
 Meanwhile, sophomore Trevone Boykin has looked much improved.
 Patterson says it's still an open competition, the duo is splitting first-team reps and there may not be a decision until fall.